pulp/pulp/docs/dev-guide/contributing/building.rst

 Updating Docs
 -------------

+When releasing a new X or Y release, the internal links in the docs need to be updated to match.

 The docs for Pulp platform and each plugin use `intersphinx <http://sphinx-doc.org/ext/intersphinx.html>`_ to facilitiate linking between documents.
 It is important that each branch